 The power defroster shall deliver a sufficient amount of heated air distributed through a windshield duct, nozzle or nozzles to defog and de-ice the entire windshield, and to defog the driver’s window.
 The duct, nozzle, or nozzles shall be designed to prevent objects from being placed in any manner that would obstruct the flow of air.

-Water circulation cut-off valves in the supply and return lines, a minimum of ¾ inch diameter (except Type A), and shall be at or near the engine.
+Types C and D public school buses shall have water circulation cut-off valves in the supply and return lines, a minimum of three-quarter inch diameter (except Type A public school buses) and shall be located at or near the engine.
 A water flow-regulating valve in the pressure line for convenient operation by the driver is also required.
-All valves shall be ¼ turn ball type.
+All valves shall be one-quarter turn ball type.
 The driver and passenger heaters may operate independently of each other for maximum comfort.

 Heater hoses, including those in engine compartment, shall be supported in such manner that hose chafing against other objects will not occur nor shall suspended water lines interfere with routine vehicle maintenance.